Canon 1D Mark IV vs Canon RP

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Canon EOS RP and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the Canon RP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark IV does not offer wifi capability.
+In contrast, the 1D Mark IV does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the Canon RP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.